 - Don’t get caught up in the 24-hour news cycle.

 Take time away from the news.
 Change the television to a station that’s not covering news of the presidential transition 24/7.
-Positive psychology expert Shawn Achor reveals, in research conducted by himself, Michelle Gielan, and Arianna Huffington this year, that: “just 3 minutes of negative news in the morning impacts your mood 6-8 hours later!
+Positive psychology expert Shawn Achor reveals, in research conducted by himself and Michelle Gielan, that: “just 3 minutes of negative news in the morning impacts your mood 6-8 hours later!
 Luckily, other research shows that pausing everything even just two minutes to listen to your breath go in and out quiets the brain, raises your accuracy rates, and lowers your stress.”
 Achor suggests you “try for one week to turn off the music in your car for the first 5 minutes of each drive, or mute the commercials for just one show a day.”
 This will quiet your brain and help you take a step back from the non-stop media swirl.

 - Limit Time Spent on Social Media